proofit404/dependencies/docs/usage.md

 ```

 Congratulations!
-We build our robot with dependency injection.
+We've built our robot with dependency injection.

 ## Injection rules

-`Container` above is a dependency scope.
-You can take any of them from
+`Container` above is a dependency scope, and dependencies are defined as its attributes.
-his attribute.
-Following things happens when you access an argument:
+When you access one of those attributes, the following happens:

-- If `class` stored in attributes it will be instantiated.
-We will see
+- If attribute value is a `class`, it will be instantiated.
+To make that possible, the library
-  what arguments it takes and search for each in the same dependency
-  scope.
+  will inspect its constructor's argument list and search current dependency scope for dependencies
+  with the same name.
-- If it a `class` stored in the attribute named with `_class` at the
-  end - then it return as is.
-(For example `Container.foo_class` will
-  give you class stored in it.
-Not an instance).
+- If attribute value is a `class` but attribute name ends with `_class` - then it will be returned as is.
+(For example, `Container.foo_class` will return the class stored in it, not its instance).
-- Anything else returned as is.
+- Anything else is returned as is.
-- If we found a class during dependency search we will instantiate it
-  as well.
+- If, during dependency search, we encounter another `class` - it will be instantiated along these rules, as well.
+The process is recursive.

 Here is a demonstration of rules above.